DmitryBaranovskiy/raphael/README.markdown

 #### path

 Initialises path drawing.
-Typically, this function returns an empty ‘path’ object and to draw paths you use its built-in methods like ‘lineTo’ and ‘curveTo’.
+Typically, this function returns an empty `path` object and to draw paths you use its built-in methods like `lineTo` and `curveTo`.
 However, you can also specify a path literally by supplying the path data as a second argument.

 ##### Parameters

-1. params object Attributes for the resulting path as described in the ‘attr’ reference.
+1. params object Attributes for the resulting path as described in the `attr` reference.
 2. pathString string \[optional\] Path data in [SVG path string format](http://www.w3.org/TR/SVG/paths.html#PathData).

 ##### Usage